chuckcscccl/rustlr/README.md

 **A [Tutorial](https://cs.hofstra.edu/~cscccl/rustlr_project/) with several examples is available.**

-The project grew out of the author's compiler construction and programming languages classes over the years and has been mainly used for implmentating modestly scaled, experimental programming languages.
-But it is becoming sophisticated enough to be more than just a project and will continue to improve over time.

-#### Version 0.2.3: The ability to automatically generate a usable lexical
+#### Version 0.2.3: The ability to **automatically generate a lexical
-scanner from a minimal set of grammar declarations has been added, using the built-in RawToken and StrTokenizer.
-Other tokenizers can still be used in the previous way, by adopting them to the Tokenizer interface.
+scanner** from a minimal set of grammar declarations has been added, using the built-in RawToken and StrTokenizer.
+This vastly simplifies the process of producing a working parser.
+Other tokenizers can still be used in the previous way, by adopting them to the Tokenizer trait.

 #### Version 0.2.2: internal changes, better reporting of grammar conflicts